hsflores7/project-recipe-model/README.md

 ## Assessment of Missingness
 ### NMAR Analysis
+Yes the column Rating has a bit of NA values of which could be cause by people choosing to not leave a rating value on their review as they could prefer for their review to speak for itself rather than attach a number value to it.

 ### Missingness Dependency
+<iframe
+  src="assets/missing-rating-sugar-graph.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>
+Based on the permutation test the distribution of Sugar is different when rating is missing.
+The only one I found that was not affected was the number of minutes.
+<iframe
+  src="assets/permutation-missing-sugar-graph.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

 ## Hypothesis Testing
 **Question**: Does sugar play a role in a recipe being highly rated?